Jungle Records - artists

 It's the full recordings of four of Sid's last performances from Max's Kansas City, September 1978, with guitarist Steve Dior and New York Dolls rhythm section Arthur Kane and Jerry Nolan.

-Also included is Steve Dior's fascinating recollections of life with Sid, and the background to each song, only available in hardcopy in the 2xCD and - out now, a Limited Edition of 300 in red vinyl, 2xLP gatefold sleeve versions (almost sold out).
+Also included is Steve Dior's fascinating recollections of life with Sid, and the background to each song, only available in hardcopy in the 2xCD and the sold out Limited Edition of 300 in red vinyl, 2xLP gatefold sleeve version.
+(Look out for a limited blue vinyl version soon!)

 FREUDCD095 / FREUDLP095.